 Dark tea occupies a special place among the several varieties of tea, which include green, white oolong, and so on.
 In Chinese it is 黑茶 (Hei Cha), which perhaps misleadingly translates literally to English as ‘black tea’.
 However, it is not what is in English referred to as black tea (we Chinese call this red tea because we refer to the colour of the liquor, not the dried leaves).
 While black tea is fully fermented and oxidised, dark tea continues to ferment slowly after processing, and this can continue for decades if the tea is allowed to last that long.

 Colour, then, is an indicator of age, and the darker the older.
 There is some uncertainty here in the photographs I have available, as they vary in colour balance, and also in tone (that is, how dark).
 In the close view for example (#4), the colour seems lighter than its age of acquisition would suggest, and also yellowish-brown, which is a little puzzling.

 In the absence of colour targets, Michael has attempted a colour correction that aligns all of the photographs.
 If the colour of these is a true reflection of the specimen, then this dark tea’s quality is quite good, and may even be the best of the collection that I can see.

 Another main element for influencing dark tea’s quality is storage.
 Because dark tea is fermented by time, a good environment is important for it to ‘grow’, as with a baby.
 The essential condition is dryness and the avoidance of damp (a relative humidity of about 40-60%), but is also needs to ‘breathe’, so needs some air around it.
 The specimen appears to have been stored well.

-If I were to guess the flavour profile from the above, then I would hope for a silky texture to the liquor, a fragrance of old wood with sweetness arriving soon after the first taste and lasting long.
-If we were lucky, there would be light flowery notes.
+If I were to guess the flavour profile from above, then I would hope for a silky texture to the liquor, a fragrance of old wood with sweetness arriving soon after the first taste and lasting long.
+And if we were lucky, then there would be light flowery notes.